KRON-TV: News operation

 KRON-TV eventually branded its newscasts as Newswatch 4 in the early 1970s.
 By early 1972, the station ran newscasts at noon, 5:30, 6:30 and 11 p.m. on weekdays and 6 and 11 p.m. on weekends; it also ran a late newscast that aired (then) immediately after The Tonight Show called the Newswatch Sign-Off Edition.
 Presenters then included Terry Lowry, Phil Wilson, Karna Small, Bob Marsden, Paul Ryan, Art Brown and Dave Valentine.
 The station's newscasts were branded as NewsCenter 4 from 1977 until 2001, when it was changed to the current KRON 4 News.
 A major change in KRON-TV's evening news broadcasts occurred on April 6, 1981, when the station launched the 90-minute newscast "Live on 4" (from 4 to 5:30 p.m.).
 NBC Nightly News also moved from 7 to 5:30 p.m.
-(KPIX and KGO would follow this move with their national newscasts during the following decade).
+(KPIX-TV and KGO-TV would follow this move with their national newscasts during the following decade).
 From late 1981 to late 1988, the 5 p.m. weekday newscast was Live at Five; Bob Jimenez anchored in the studio with Evan White in the newsroom.
 Live on 4 was replaced in 1983 with T.G.I.4, an hour-long light local news and interview program co-hosted by Jan Rasmussen and Patrick Van Horn.
 In the mid-1980s, KRON-TV produced and aired an afternoon talk program called Bay City Limits.

-In 1981, KRON launched its first morning newscast with a seven-minute program (at 6:53 a.m.); the program was canceled by late 1982.
+In 1981, KRON-TV launched its first morning newscast with a seven-minute program (at 6:53 a.m.); the program was canceled by late 1982.
 All the evening newscasts featured a variety of anchors, until settling down with the successful duo of Roz Abrams and Jim Paymar.
 After Abrams left for New York City's WABC-TV in 1986, Paymar co-anchored alongside Sylvia Chase (who had been a correspondent for CBS News and later for the ABC newsmagazine 20/20).
 The station debuted what was then the only local early morning newscast in the San Francisco television market on September 1, 1986, with the launch of Daybreak (which ran from 6:30 to 7 a.m., leading into Today).
 The first anchors were Lloyd Patterson and Lila Petersen.